 Another piece I really enjoy (it has a bit of a folk guitar vibe to it) is Gary Ryan’s Memories of Summer.
 So those are the three pieces I’ve been playing with much relish this week.

 And then there’s the John Dowland Preludium which, before I got the book, I thought I wanted to be one of my exam pieces.
 But!
-The Hegel arrangement has the third string tuned up to an F# and the fingering just baffled me.
+The Hegel arrangement has the third string tuned down to an F# and the fingering just baffled me.
 Teacher said he’d run me through it but I also think it’s better to avoid pieces with alternate tunings for exams because imagine having to tune your guitar in-between pieces?
 Pass!
 Pity, it’s such a beautiful piece.